beringresearch/ivis/docs/scanpy_singlecell.rst

 .. image:: _static/output_24_1.png

-``ivis`` effectively capturered three distinct cellular populations in this small dataset.
+``ivis`` effectively captured three distinct cellular populations in this small dataset.
 Note that ``ivis`` is an “honest” algorithm and distances between observations are meaningful.
 Our benchmarks show that ``ivis`` is ~10% better at preserving local and global distances in low-dimensional space than comparable state-of-the-art algorithms.
 Additionally, ``ivis`` is robust against noise and outliers, ulike t-SNE, which tends to group random noise into well-defined clusters that can be potentially misleading.